sala7khaled/ios-stationclub/README.md

 To install and run the ios-stationclub application, follow these steps:

 1. Clone the repository:
 ```bash
 git clone https://github.com/sala7khaled/ios-stationclub.git
 ```
 2. Open the project in Xcode.

-3. Once the project is opened in Xcode, build and run the project using the simulator or a connected device.
+3. Once the project is opened in Xcode.
+4. Build and run the project using the simulator or a connected device.

 <br>
 <br>

 ## Dependencies

 The ios-stationclub repository required no dependencies.
-I don't manage to add any third party libraries so for, only native `swift` code.
+I don't manage to add any third-party libraries so far, only native `swift` code.

 <br>
 <br>